facuariasla/facuariasla/README.md

 # HI 🌝
-#### Frontend Developer with ReactJS, knowledge in the creation of APIs and simple databases on the Backend side, (and some knowdledge in Geology Sciences (👀))
+#### I'm Facundo Arias, a ReactJS Frontend Developer, w knowledge in the creation of APIs and simple databases on the Backend side, (and some knowdledge in Geology Sciences (👀))

 ## Frontend:
 * JavaScript
 * TypeScript
 * ReactJS
 * HTML
-* CSS (ChakraUI, Sass, Styled-Components, Bootstrap)
+* CSS (ChakraUI, Sass, Styled-Components, Bootstrap...)

 ## Backend
 * NodeJS